marcelcases/nonlinear-optimization/README.md

-# Non-linear optimization programming exercises
+# Nonlinear optimization programming exercises
 How to solve non-linear optimization problems using different solvers and techniques based on Python.

 ## About